elderly man sitting peacefully in a park reflecting on presence and social media loneliness

-Poverty and inequality challenge in achieving inclusive growth
+poverty and inequality challenges in achieving inclusive growth in society

 By — February 15, 2026

 Introduction: The Twin Faces of Growth Mahatma Gandhi once said, “Poverty is the worst form of violence.”
 Poverty does not only shrink a nation’s economy or make life difficult by restricting access to food, shelter, clothing, education, and healthcare.
 It also quietly erodes a person’s dignity and sense of worth.
-Today, India proudly presents itself […]
+In today’s India, poverty and […]

-habits harming the planet through pollution waste and environmental damage
+everyday habits harming the planet shown through landfill waste and environmental pollution

 By — February 13, 2026